paternogbc/sensiPhy/cran-comments.md

 to true, which turns using if() with conditions of length greater than one from a warning into an error."

 The package (sensiPhy v0.8.1) was archievied by CRAN because we were not able to fix the above issues in time.
 The mantainers are really sorry for the delay in fixing these issues but we now believe we have managed to fix all CRAN requests.
+See details below:

 ## Test environments
 * local Ubuntu 17.10 R 3.4.1